 Modern Earth

-Adding fuel to fire, the ConServ party, still a powerful voice in the UER, seem more intent than ever to vilify Edenic and the people of the Han Cluster, blaming them for Earth’s woes.
+Adding fuel to fire, the ConServ party, still a powerful voice in the UER, seem more intent than ever to blame Edenic and the people of the Han Cluster for all their woes.
+Life goes on, but not even the people of Earth know what the future holds for their beleaguered planet.

 The State of the Nex